craftcms/docs/docs/3.x/dev/tags.md

 # Tags

-The following filters are available to Twig templates in Craft:
+The following tags are available to Twig templates in Craft:

 Tag | Description
 --- | -----------